fvsura/abm_multi_poll/README.md

 GenerativeTool.py contains the implementations of the algorithms used to create the multi-layer networks

+VoteTool.py contains a number of useful function to implement complex voting procedures as well as some distortion effect in polls

 The following files have been used to simulate and measure some of the results in the paper:

 ConfDiffEffect.ipynb implent the study of conforming and difforming ideas in polls